 A team’s schedule obviously plays a role in its won-loss record.
 Heck, who wouldn’t rather play Florida International, Eastern Michigan and Louisiana-Monroe than Florida State, Michigan and LSU?

-At the same time, it can be dangerous to think of games as “tough” or “easy” three months out.
-What can look to be an easy game in mid-May can end up being tough in October or November.
+At the same time, it can be dangerous to think of games as “tough” or “easy” before the season begins.
+What can look to be an easy game in August can end up being tough in October or November.

 For instance, Georgia played host to Vanderbilt in mid-October last season.
-Last May, that looked like a gimme win.
+In August, that looked like a gimme win.
 Instead, the Commodores pulled the upset on their way to a bowl game.
-And last May, it seemed inconceivable that presumptive East Division titlist Tennessee could lose on the road to South Carolina.
+And last August, it seemed inconceivable that presumptive East Division titlist Tennessee could lose on the road to South Carolina.
 Alas, it happened.

 That brings us to this: We attempt to gauge the toughest and easiest home and road schedules in the SEC.
 In addition, we’ll weigh in on the easiest and toughest division crossover games.

 The skinny: Florida gets visits from three tough opponents (LSU, Tennessee and Texas A&M), as well as Vandy, which has played the Gators mighty close of late.
 LSU and Texas A&M are in back-to-back weeks, and all four of those home games come in a five-week stretch from mid-September through mid-October.
 (There’s also a visit from Florida State, which, as a non-conference game, doesn’t count for this but is difficult nonetheless.)